D4wnstar/aetherwisp/Classical mechanics/Kinematics/Rotation.md

 In this form, the rotation matrix is independent from the choice of $\mathbf{a}$ and $\mathbf{b}$ when applied to a vector.
 In fact
 $$R_{1}\mathbf{v}=I\mathbf{v}+sD\mathbf{v}+(1-c)D^{2}\mathbf{v}=\mathbf{v}+s\mathbf{d}\times\mathbf{v}+(1-c)\mathbf{d}\times(\mathbf{d}\times\mathbf{v})$$
 ### Rotation vector spaces
-It is possible to take the exponential of a matrix by using the [[serie|series]] definition
+It is possible to take the exponential of a matrix by using the [[Serie|series]] definition
 $$\exp(x)=\sum_{n=0}^{\infty} \frac{x^{n}}{n!}$$
 This has some interesting effects in the context of rotations.
 Consider the most general antisymmetric $2\times 2$ matrix:
 $$\mathrm{A}=\begin{pmatrix}